- Bulk Fill Challenges

 Independent studies indicate that ACTIVA is tougher and more fracture resistant than all other direct restorative materials tested.
 ACTIVA’s patented rubberized-resin component resists wear, fracture and chipping.
 University testing shows that ACTIVA’s compressive strength is comparable to the leading composites and far superior to glass ionomers and RMGIs.

-A one-year clinical performance report from The Dental Advisor gives ACTIVA BioACTIVE-RESTORATIVE a 5-star rating.
-Ninety-six restorations recalled after one year were rated for lack of postoperative sensitivity, esthetics, resistance to fracture and chipping, resistance to marginal discoloration, wear resistance and retention.
+A two-year clinical performance report from The Dental Advisor gives ACTIVA BioACTIVE-RESTORATIVE a 5-star rating.
+158 restorations recalled after two years were rated for lack of postoperative sensitivity, esthetics, resistance to fracture and chipping, resistance to marginal discoloration, wear resistance and retention.
 ACTIVA received a 98% clinical performance rating.

 While traditional composites are passive in nature and have no bioactive potential, bioactive materials play a dynamic role in the mouth.
 They are moisture friendly and react to pH changes in the oral environment to help fortify and recharge the ionic properties of saliva, teeth and the material itself.